ileskaa/cover-letter-template/README.md

-Cover letter template that I wrote in LaTeX
+Cover letter template that I wrote in LaTeX.